Sindhu-Yadav/New-project/README.md

 hi
-this is my first repo in demo branch
+this is my second repo in demo2 branch